CLSherrod/clsherrod.github.io/_posts/2013-04-04-where-did-my-ego-go.md

 And as my businesses have grown I've had to outsource many things I've done for years.
 I've hired people that honestly are just better at some things than I am.
 And I have felt like I've disappeared from social media, blogging, hanging out with my marketing buddies.
 And it's true, I have.

-In order to grow business to be real big I've had to let go of my ego.
-I've felt at times that I'm not useful, or even needed because I literally just hire and rarely fire people, I make decisions and tell my team to do it.
-I talk to people which I love and gotten out more to meet real people in person.
+In order to grow a business to be really big I've had to let go of my ego.
+I've felt at times that I'm not useful, or even needed, because I literally just hire and rarely fire people, make decisions, and tell my team to do things.
+I talk to people, which I love, and I've gotten out more to meet real people in person.
 I've gotten away from the computer a lot.
-And I use to be defined by how well I used a computer.
+And I used to be defined by how well I used a computer.

 I don't even consider myself a marketer anymore, even though that is the heart of what I focus on.
 I hire the best to help in that, really anything.